Silas Soule: Death

-On April 23, 1865, two months after testifying before a U.S. military commission investigating the Sand Creek Massacre, Soule was on duty as provost marshal of the Colorado Territory in Denver, when he went to investigate guns being fired.
-At around 10:30 p.m., with his pistol out, Soule went around a corner in what is now downtown Denver, and faced Charles Squier.
-Soule fired the first shot and wounded Squier's left arm, but Squier fataly fired a bullet that entered Soule's right cheek.
+On April 23, 1865, two months after testifying before a U.S. military commission investigating the Sand Creek Massacre, Soule was on duty as provost marshal in Denver City, when he went to investigate guns being fired.
+At around 10:30 p.m., with his pistol out, Soule faced Charles Squier; the two men eventually standing only about four feet apart.
+The final act of Soule's life perhaps was intended to be an act of mercy; Soule fired a shot that wounded only Squier's left arm.
+Squier then fired a bullet that entered Soule's right cheek, mortally wounding him.
+The murder occurred on what is now 15th Street between Lawrence and Arapahoe Streets.
 Soule was dead before help could arrive.
-Squier dropped his pistol and ran before he could be arrested by the authorities.
-Soule's assassination occurred two weeks after the end of the Civil War.
-Dying at 26, Soule is honored as having led a heroic life of "moral courage" at great personal risk to himself.
+Squier dropped his pistol and, with an accomplice, ran before he could be arrested by the authorities.
+Soule's death occurred two weeks after the end of the Civil War and eight days after the assassination of Abraham Lincoln.

-One of Soule’s assassins fled the scene, but Squier was eventually caught and brought back to Denver for a court-martial.
-However, the officer who captured Squier was found dead in a Denver hotel with what was presumed to be a staged drug overdose, and Squier escaped to New York, where his father lived.
+Squier was eventually caught and brought back to Denver City for a court-martial.
+However, the officer who captured Squier was found dead in a hotel with what was presumed to be a staged drug overdose, and Squier escaped to New York, where his influential family lived.
 Once there he held various jobs, and tried to rejoin the Army, but was rejected.
-Squier then fled to Central America trying to avoid the law.
-His legs were crushed in a railroad accident and he later died from gangrene in 1869.
+Squier then fled to Central America to avoid the law.
+His legs were crushed in a railroad accident, and he died from gangrene in 1869.
 Despite his crime, he was buried in New York with honors.

 Remembrance

 Soule's funeral on April 26, 1865, was attended by a large crowd, with military and civil dignitaries.
 A journalist described the funeral as "the finest ever seen in this country."
 In 1867, Soule was posthumously brevetted to the rank of major, in recognition of his meritorious service.

-Soule was buried at Denver City Cemetery (now the location of Cheesman Park).
+Soule was first buried at Denver City Cemetery (now the location of Cheesman Park).
 A large memorial stone was erected above his grave.
-The cemetery closed and burials were transferred in the early 1890s to Riverside Cemetery in Denver.
-His large memorial stone was not moved with his remains, and he now has a soldier's gravestone in the Grand Army of the Republic section of Riverside Cemetery.
-His widow is buried in a different section at Riverside Cemetery.
+The cemetery later closed and many bodies, including Soule's, were transferred to Riverside Cemetery in Denver.
+Soule was translated to the Grand Army of the Republic portion of Riverside in May 1886, where he is still buried.
+Soule's large memorial stone was not moved with his remains, and he now has a standard soldier's gravestone.
+His widow Hersa, who died in 1879, is buried in a different section at Riverside Cemetery.

+Recognition in Congress

+On October 6, 1998, Senator Ben Nighthorse Campbell of Colorado spoke in the United States Senate about the Sand Creek Massacre National Historic Site Study Act of 1998, specifically honoring Silas Soule, with these remarks: